-No Stage / Definition Description • Process D. Design The objective of the Design Development Stage is to develop and obtain 2.1 Development approval of the Design Development Report.
-D.2 Prepare Design The purpose of the Design • Develop, in detail, the accepted concept to .1.1 Development Development Report is to develop, finalise the design and definition criteria; Report in detail, the approved concept, to • Establish the detailed form, character, function finalise the design and definition and costings;
+No Stage / Definition Descri ption • Process D. Design The objective of the Design Development Stage is to develop and obtain 2.1 Development approval of the Design Development Report.
+D.2 Prepare Design The purpose of the Design • Develop, in detail, the accepted concept to .1.1 Development Development Report is to de evelop, finalise the design and definition criteria; Report in detail, the approved conc ept, to • Establish the detailed form, character, function finalise the design and def inition and costings;

-criteria, to set out the integrated developed design, the cost plan, and Define all components in terms of overall size, typical detail, performance and outline the schedule for one or more specification; projects; and ultimately, to obtain Describe how infrastructure, or elements or approval of the Design components thereof, are to function, how they Development Report are to be safely constructed, how they are to be maintained and how they are to be commissioned; Confirm that the project, or series of projects, can be completed within the control budget, or propose a revision to the control budget.
+criteria, to set out the integrated developed design, the cost plan, and the schedule for one or more projects; and ultimately, to obtain approval of the Design Define all components in terms of overall size, typical detail, performance and outline specification; Describe how infrastructure, or elements or components thereof, are to function, how they Development Report are to be safely constructed, how they are to be maintained and how they are to be commissioned; Confirm that the project, or series of projects, can be completed within the control budget, or propose a revision to the control budget.
 D. Review & The Handover Strategy is the Review and update 2nd version of Handover 2.1. update document that outlines how the Strategy 2 Handover completed works will be handed Strategy over to the user.
 D.2 Submit Draft Local Authorities require that Exact requirements will depend on specific Local .1.3 Plans to Local building plans be submitted for Authority and on context .
 Authority approval, before construction work can begin.
-D.2 Prepare v3 of A baseline is defined as the Prepare 3 rd version of: .1.4 Project approved version of a work product, Cost Baseline: Approved project budget; Baseline Plan that can be changed only through • Schedule Baseline: Approved project formal change control procedures timeframe; and is used as a basis for Scope Baseline: Approved project scope; comparison.
+D.2 Prepare v3 of A baseline is defined as the Prepare 3 rd version of: .1.4 Project approved version of a work product, Cost Baseline: Approved project budget; Baseline Plan that can be changed only through • Schedule Baseline: Approved project formal change control procedures timeframe; and is used as a basis for • Scope Baseline: Approved project scope; comparison.
 The purpose of the Project Baseline Plan is to determine and measure how a project deviates from its original plan.